Quick Links

 Areas of affected skin can worsen if they are irritated by scratching or picking.
 Rash-like symptoms also present differently depending on skin type, becoming red on lighter skin and purple or grey on darker skin.

 Symptoms of eczema appear more severely during a flare-up episode, which can occur as often as three times per month for some people.
-When the skin is not inflamed, the condition generally improves with some patients even reporting zero visible symptoms.
+When the skin is not inflamed, the condition generally improves with some patients even reporting zero visible symptoms

 Along with the most common symptoms of eczema (such as itching, redness and rashes) some people may also experience: